Isang Dugo: The Lenten Emergency Medical Volunteers Team of Malibay, Pasay

 By Joel Mataro

-Rhiya Raymundo Catacutan, a lenten Emergency Medical Volunteer of the parish of San Juan Nepomuceno presses tightly a fistful of boiled guava leaves to clean the wound and stop the bleeding of a penitent’s self-inflicted wound.
-She is performing her lenten vow or “panata” which she said, she inherited from her forebears of Malibay, Pasay.
+Rhiya Raymundo Catacutan, a lenten Emergency Medical Volunteer of the Parish of San Juan Nepomuceno presses tightly a fistful of boiled guava leaves to clean and stop the bleeding of a penitent’s self-inflicted wound.
+She is on a lenten vow or “panata,” a tradition passed on from her forebears of Malibay in Pasay City.

-On Good Friday, they are Medical Volunteers and Flagellants at the same time.
+On Good Friday, they serve as Medical Volunteers and Flagellants at the same time.

 Magkaiba man ang dahilan ng panata, iisa naman ang panata ng pananampalataya.